 The Upper Division link is a shared application between BUILD, MARC U*STAR and RISE for students with at least 2 years before they graduate starting in June of 2018.
-Application deadline for the upper division is March 2, 2018 at midnight.
+Application deadline for the upper division is March 2, 2018, at 11:59 pm.

 Apply to BUILD Fellows Program

-The Fellows link is for students with research experience and at least 1 year before they graduate starting in June of 2018.
-Application deadline for the Fellows is March 2, 2018 at midnight.
+The Fellows link is for students with research experience and exactly 1 academic year before they graduate starting in June of 2018.
+Application deadline for the Fellows is March 2, 2018, at 11:59 pm.

 Apply to Lower Division Programs

 The Lower Division link is a shared application between BUILD, MARC U*STAR and RISE for students with at least 3 years before they graduate starting in June of 2018.
-Application deadline for the lower division is March 23, 2018 at midnight.
+Application deadline for the lower division is March 23, 2018, at 11:59 pm.